dustinpfister/blog_posts/_posts/js-javascript-example-turn-based-rpg.md

 ### The up to date source code, and any additional assets ca be found at my test vjs repository

-The up to date source code, along with any additional assets that I am not writing about here can be found in the folder that corresponds to this post in my test vjs repository on Github.
+The up to date source code, along with any additional assets that I am not writing about here can be found in the [folder that corresponds to this post in my test vjs repository on Github](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-example-turn-based-rpg).
 As of this writing I am writing about revision 5 of the source code there, I am currently working on r6, and have things planed out to at least r15 for now and I do not have everything written down just yet when it comes to the todo list.
+This test vjs repository is also where I park many other javaScript project examples, as well as the [examples for my various posts on javaScript in general](/categories/js/).

 ## 1 - The game javaScript file and renderer